How British are we?

 Q: Are ALL the flowers you sell all grown in the UK?

 A: NO. We use as many homegrown blooms as physically possible and if we do need to supplement with other blooms we choose ones grown as near to the UK as possible to minimise the flower miles.
-At the moment well over 95% of the flowers we have used this year are UK grown flowers which is brilliant.
 The quantity of #grownnotflown stems in each design will vary, depending on design, season and weather.
-There will ALWAYS be British Grown stems in your fresh bouquets, posies and cut flower boxes.
+There will ALWAYS be at least 10 British Grown stems (flowers or foliage) in your fresh bouquets, posies and cut flower boxes.
 We are as keen as mustard to use as many as possible so whenever we can we will include more and to this end we will stamp the amount of British stems we have included in your arrangement on the packaging.
 Each month we produce a UK grownnotflown stem count so that you can see the progress we are making with homegrown blooms.

 Q: Why don’t you sell ALL British Flowers – after all you are called The Great British Florist?

 A: It’s just not that easy… but it’s getting better all the time.
-We have agreements on traceability with several growers and buy all year round (subject to availability).
+We have agreements on traceability with several growers and buy British every week and all year round (subject to availability).
 At the same time we grow our own flowers and foliage and forage on the farm.
 It’s not possible for us to send exclusive British Flowers (although we do offer 100% homegrown arrangements most of the year round).
 There is a limited supply in terms of quantity and variety so we supplement with other flowers.
 Our commitment on using as many UK grown blooms as possible means we don’t buy flowers by type or colour – we take whatever our growers have got on the day.
 This means you get market fresh flowers AND even better there is absolutely NO flower waste.

 Q: Do you have a shop?